This post may contain affiliate links. Please read our disclosure policy.

 - To reheat, you can microwave them, heat them covered in a pan on the stove over a low heat, or reheat in the oven at 350F for 15-20 minutes.

 Did you have any questions about this funeral potatoes casserole?
-What do you like to serve them with?
-Let me know in the comments below!
+Let me know in the comments below or if you made this tasty side dish.
+You can also find me on Instagram.

 - 30 ounces hash brown potatoes (thawed) see note